Bachelor of Science in

 Introduction to Cultural Diversity

-An exploration of cultural diversity and multiculturalism from a Christian faith perspective.
+SOC 243An exploration of cultural diversity and multiculturalism from a Christian faith perspective.
 This course provides a process to understand and practice cultural diversity competence.
 It is designed to initiate and provide ongoing preparation for effective interaction with everyone in our culturally diverse world.
-Growth in these skills equips individuals with the social graces needed to form bonds of mutual trust that will bridge the differences that ordinarily divides people.
+Growth in these skills equips individuals with the social graces needed to form bonds of mutual trust that will bridge the differences that ordinarily divides people. |

-Arts and Science Electives
+Arts and Sciences Electives

 Bible & Theology Core